Evidences of the Generalizations of BKT Transition in Quantum Clock Model: Summary

 \section{Summary}

 We calculated the ground state energy of the 1-dimensional N-state quantum clock model up to order 18, and extracted its singular structure near the critical point, for values of $N$ up to $20$.
 It was found that, for $N=3,4$, there is a single critical point at $g_c=1$, and the exponent $\alpha$ for the corresponding 2D classical model is $0.34\pm0.01$ for $N=3$ while that for $N=4$ is $-0.01\pm0.01$.
 For $N>4$, There are two exponential singularities related by $g_{c1}=1/g_{c2}$, and the ground state energy behaves as $Ae^{-\frac{c}{|g_c-g|^{\sigma}}}+analytic\ terms$ near $g_c$.
 The exponent $\sigma$ gradually grows from $0.2$ to $0.5$ as N increases from 5 to 9.
 These findings show that there exist a class of generalizations of KT transition, and more insights can be obtained by studying models with $N=5,6,7,8$.
 Better methods of extracting exponential singularities are also needed to find the precise transition point for $N=5$, and to get a better estimation of the exponents.
+We also need physical pictures for these novel phase transitions.